hashicorp/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-7.md

 ???

 * Chapter 7 introduces Vault's Database secrets engine which can dynamically generate short-lived credentials for various databases.
+But, just before jumping into another Vault capability, let's step back and see who and for what perposes uses Vault.

 ---
 layout: true